G1ANT-Robot/G1ANT.Addon/G1ANT.Addon.UI/G1ANT.Addon.UI/WaitForUICommand.md

 > **Note:** The names of window elements are system language dependent, so scripts with WPaths to these elements can be used only in the same language versions of Windows.
 >
-> To insert a WPath to an element, open a Window Tree panel (select `Window Tree` from `View` menu) expand the tree of an application window, navigate to a desired element and double-click it.
+> To insert a WPath to an element, open a Windows Tree panel (select `Windows Tree` from `View` menu) expand the tree of an application window, navigate to a desired element and double-click it.
 Its WPath will be automatically inserted into the `waitfor.ui` command.